 When It Needs It

 The best time to water, in my opinion, is early morning to approximately 10:00 a.m.
 This allows plants to absorb the most water and reduces the opportunity for foliar disease.
-Watering in the evening hours, as many people do, though better than mid-day, may allow water to remain on the leaf due to high relative humidity (as it often is on a summer evening).
+Watering in the evening hours, as many people do, though better than mid-day, may allow water to remain on the leaf due to high relative humidity (which often occurs on a summer evening).

 Right Plant, Right Place